2022 Famous Idaho Potato Bowl: Aftermath

-Eastern Michigan's win bumped their overall record in bowl games to 2–5, with both of their wins having come over San Jose State.
+Eastern Michigan's win bumped their overall record in bowl games to 2–5, with both of their wins having come over San Jose State, as well as their first bowl win in 35 years.
 The Eagles' senior class finished as the winningest class in program history, with respect to regular season games, and the 2022 season was the fourth winning season in the Chris Creighton era.

 Eastern Michigan quarterback Taylor Powell was named most valuable player.

 San Jose State, who entered the game having committed six turnovers over the course of the regular season, had three during the game; it was the only game of the season in which they committed more than one turnover.
 This was the second bowl game in three years for the Spartans under Brent Brennan, though with this loss they fell to 0–2 in those games.